-This article featuring 10 amazing juicing recipes contains affiliate links.
+This article featuring 10 amazing juicing recipes + 10-day juicing challenge contains affiliate links.
 Please read my disclosures here.

-There’s nothing better you can do for your body this year than load it with a variety of fruits and vegetables.
+There’s nothing better you can do for your body than load it with a variety of fruits and vegetables.
 Unfortunately, though, most people eat too few fruits and vegetables.

 Given the sheer number of people suffering from chronic diseases such as cardiovascular disease, type 2 diabetes, some cancers, and obesity these days, it’s no wonder that only 12.2 percent of American adults are meeting the dietary standards for fruit, and only 9.3 percent are meeting the dietary standards for vegetables as set forth by the CDC.